Kate Manne

 Inquiries

-Feel free to reach out via email or on twitter.
+Feel free to reach out via email .
 Please note that I am often drowning in email, and so it may take me a while to respond.

 • ABOUT